PaulCCCCCCH/synthetic-confounder-modeling/README.md

 **Very important arguments**
 - `--task`: Choose from ['snli' and 'mnli'] for nli tasks.
 They differ only on the training set they use.
 Choose 'synthetic' for biased-signal capturing task.
-- `--reg_method`: If an attention layer is involved in a model, then it can be regularized by specifying one of ['none', 'weight', 'entropy', 'sparse'].
+- `--reg_method`: If an attention layer is involved in a model, it can be regularized by specifying one of ['none', 'weight', 'entropy', 'sparse'].
-- `--kwm_path`: If wish to train an additive model with pre-trained keyword model, then specify the path to the keyword model you wish to use.
+- `--kwm_path`: If wish to train an additive model with pre-trained keyword model, specify the path to the keyword model you wish to use.
 Its weights will be frozen an parameters will be restored automatically.
 So, the argument you input will only apply to the additive model.
-Doing this will not effect the keyword model.
+Doing this will not change the saved keyword model.
+Leave it empty if not using additive training.
 - `--data_path`: A repository containing 6 json files (both snli and mnli).
 File names must be the following:
 ```
     snli_1.0_train.jsonl,